HeatherAn/recommended-coding-practices/14-Project-Structure.md

 **Recommendation:** do not write the README at the very last minute.
 But **keep it alive** during the development of the project.
 And by the end of the project ask a colleague for **feedback** on it.

+### Do you need a README template?

+You can find README templates for data, code and machine-learning projects [here](https://github.com/HeatherAn/recommended-coding-practices/tree/main/templates).
+Notice that:
+   - The README for a data repository (`README_data.txt`) is in `.txt` format.
+Fill it in according to what is asked in commented text (in between `<!---` and `-->`).
+Then rename the file as `README.txt` and put it at the top-level of the `data/` directory.
+   - The README for a code repository (`README_code.md`) and machine-learning projects (`README_ML.md`) are written in Markdown.
+Use the `Code` tab instead of the `Preview` tab to see the commented text.
+Fill in the template according to what is asked in commented text (in between `<!---` and `-->`).
+Then rename the file as `README.md` and keep it at the top-level of the project repository.

 _________________________________
 ### Parenthesis